-Panzura Global Namespace technology uniquely eliminates islands of storage while reducing cost and complexity by providing a single, unified view of files regardless of how they may be distributed across the organization.
+Eliminates islands of storage while reducing cost and complexity by providing a single, unified view of files regardless of how they may be distributed across the organization.

-By using a single Global Namespace that leverages your private or public cloud provider of your choice, you can reduce costs while simplifying storage management.
+By using a single global namespace that leverages the private or public cloud provider of your choice, reduce costs while simplifying storage management.